shaloo/docs.arcana/docs/howto/deploy-app.md

 {% include "./code-snippets/init_auth.md" %}

 Only authenticated users are allowed to sign blockchain transactions and perform Web3 wallet operations using the {{config.extra.arcana.wallet_name}}.
 To onboard app users, developers can use plug-and-play auth via `connect` method or build custom login UI by plugging in {{config.extra.arcana.sdk_name}} `loginWithSocial` and `loginWithLink` methods.
 For details, see [[index-onboard-users|how to onboard users]].
-You can also plug in additional business logic and [utilize the {{config.extra.arcana.wallet_name}}]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/index.md) programmatically for allowing authenticated users to sign blockchain transactions.
+You can also plug in additional business logic and [[index-arcana-wallet|utilize the {{config.extra.arcana.wallet_name}}]] programmatically for allowing authenticated users to sign blockchain transactions.

 #### Run your App